 The mean pay gap is the difference between average hourly earnings of men and women.
 The median pay gap is the difference between the midpoints in the ranges of hourly earnings of men and women.
 It takes all salaries in the sample, lines them up in order from lowest to highest, and picks the middle-most salary.

-The figures provided below are based on hourly rate of pay as at 30 March 2017 and bonuses (performance awards) paid in the year to March 2017.
+The figures are provided in the chart below based on hourly rate of pay as at 30 March 2018 and bonuses (performance awards) paid in the year to March 2018.
 In fact no bonuses were paid in that period.

-The figures below shows the mean and median difference in hourly pay between male and female employees.
+The table below shows the mean and median difference in hourly pay between male and female employees.

 The pay quartiles below show the proportion of male and female employees in the lower (Q1), lower middle (Q2), upper middle (Q3), and upper quartile (Q4) pay bands.

-The data below shows the mean and median bonus pay difference between male and female employees, and the percentage of men and women who received bonus pay within the required 12 month reporting period.
-As can be seen from the data below, no bonus payments were made in 2017.
+The tables below show the mean and median bonus pay difference between male and female employees, and the percentage of men and women who received bonus pay within the required 12 month reporting period.
+As can be seen from the data below, no bonus payments were made in 2018.

 Understanding What Our Gender Pay Data Means